 This report is part of an effort to undertake ongoing monitoring of the performance of information commissions across the country with the objective of improving the functioning of commissions and strengthening the RTI regime.
-The need to scrutinize the functioning of information commissions now is perhaps greater than ever before, given the backdrop of the amendments made to the law in 2019 and the unprecedented crisis that gripped the nation due to the COVID 19 pandemic.
+The amendments to the RTI Act have further underlined the need to scrutinize the functioning of information commissions to ensure that the commissions perform their mandated role of safeguarding people's right to information.